 As we stepped in the home of Mushtukhan, a team of young tribal women welcomed us in their traditional fashion.
 The moments were mesmerizing.
 But they were having a lot of fun watching a madman from Mumbai.
-These people are simple and humble people.
+These people are simple and humble.
 They don’t have much idea of what’s going on in the outside world.
 This makes them more interesting to interact with.

 It was dark soon and we set up a bonfire.
 We couldn’t understand each other’s language but our friend became the mediator.
-We talked about the world outside, technology, desires, machines, politics and they talked about the forest, food, joy and their dreams.
+We talked about the world outside, technology, desires, machines, politics, and they talked about the forest, food, joy and their dreams.
 It was interesting to see two different worlds coming together to make one for the night.

-It’s a memorable night.
+It was a memorable night.